baw-de/HydBCsForOF/README.md

 ## History of changes

+### 2026-02-09
+- Additional post-processing objects for cutting planes and isosurfaces

 ### 2025-09-05
 - More robust for outbound flow, i.e. negative flow rates.
 - Switch to v2412